 The Internet provides a variety of different recommendations for the treatment of tendinitis.
 The effectiveness of many forms of therapy is poorly or not at all proven.
 Naturopathic agents such as bromelain, propolis and the ingredients of arnica flower have a decongestant or anti-inflammatory effect.
 Similar active ingredients are also found in horse ointment (essential oils and arnica) or in the Retterspitz® tincture (essential oils and arnica).
 These remedies are not approved for the treatment of tendosynovitis, as there is no factual evidence of their effect.
 Scientific evidence for the effect of household remedies such as curd wrap or healing earth has not been published to date.
 There is also no scientific evidence for the effects of homeopathy, acupuncture, stimulation current (TENS) or laser treatment for tendinitis.
 A change in diet cannot influence the course of tendosynovitis.
-The evidence for an effect of injections of hyaluronic acid or Platelet Rich Plasma (PRP) is of little significance.
+The evidence for an effect of the injection of hyaluronic acid or the procedure with platelet derived concentrate is of little significance.
 Certain drugs such as diclofenac (Voltaren®) or ibuprofen inhibit the inflammatory process.
 Taking anti-inflammatory drugs for weeks can lead to severe side effects.
 Splints, bandages or tapes prevent pain.
 However, immobilization over several days may result in permanent movement restrictions.
 Raising and cooling the hand promotes the reduction of swelling.
 Movement exercises, physiotherapy or hand therapy are an important part of the treatment at the right time.
 An ergonomic mouse and keyboard as well as temporary use of the cell phone are useful to avoid painful movements.
 The use of extraporal shock wave therapy (ESWT) for the treatment of tendonitis is controversial (Surace SJ, et al., 2020, Cochrane Database Syst Rev).

 On the wrist, cortisone injections are particularly effective when the symptoms have not been present for a long time (Abi-Rafeh J, et al., 2020, Plast Reconstr Surg).
 Short-term relief of symptoms with cortisone injections is well documented.
 One year after the cortisone injection, the symptoms recur in about 50 percent of patients.
 In 99 percent of cases, surgery leads to permanent relief of symptoms of tendon sheath inflammation of the hand.
 The risks of an operation in the hand of a hand surgeon are no greater than those of a cortisone injection (Hansen RL, et al. 2017, J Hand Surg Am).